Anarion-zuo/Gitbook_Math/differential-equation.md

 ## Convolution

-The introduction to convolution is to find a certain transform from $f,g​$ to the product of their Laplace transform result.
+The introduction to convolution is to find a certain transform from $f,g$ to the product of their Laplace transform result.
 It is hereby defined.
 $$
 F(s)G(s)=\int_0^\infty e^{-st}(f*g)dt
 $$